dustinsnoap/micro-projects/README.md

 1. Put your image in the root folder.
 2. Run the program using the commands above.
 3. Look in the results directory for your new image.

+Known Issues:
+-Increasing the size of the image doesn't always work as expected.